lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ### Summary

 Based on the example above it is relatively easy to calculate numbers also for EDHOC authenticated with signature keys and for authentication keys identified with a SHA-256/64 hash (x5t).
-Signatures increase the size of flight #2 and #3 with (64 - 8 + 1) bytes while x5t increases the size with 13-14 bytes.
+Signatures increase the size of flight #2 and #3 by 57 (64 - 8 + 1) or 58 bytes, while x5t increases the size by 13-14 bytes compared to kid.
 The typical message sizes for the previous example and for the other combinations are summarized in {{fig-summary}}.
 Note that EDHOC treats authentication keys stored in RPK and X.509 in the same way.
 More detailed examples can be found in {{RFC9529}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 ==========================================================